semihtumen/semihtumen.github.io/about.md

 Policy, Economist, and Analyst at the Central Bank of the Republic of Turkey between 2002-2021.</p>

-<p>I am interested in Applied Microeconomics with a focus on Labor
+<p>I am interested in Applied Microeconomics with a particular focus on Labor
-Economics, Human Capital, Immigration/Refugees, and Social Interactions & Networks.
+Economics, Human Capital, Immigration/Refugees, Development Economics, and Social Interactions & Networks.
 My research draws on techniques in Causal Inference, Structural Econometrics, Machine Learning, and Bayesian Models.</p>